Samsung/TizenFX/src/Tizen.Maps/doc/api/Tizen.Maps.md

 ---
 ## Overview

+[!NOTE]
+All maps-service APIs have been deprecated since Tizen 8.0 and will be removed after two releases without any alternatives.

 Maps API provides a developer with a set of functions, helping to create Maps aware applications.

 Maps API comprises of following features: